Why Do Tears Burn My Face?

 I’ve been wondering lately why tears burn my face when I cry.

-Grieving the loss of Charlie means that my tears are frequent and intense right now.
+Grieving the loss of Charlie means that my tears are frequent and intense right now; the salt of my tears flows easily.

-Tear production nourishes the eyes and help us relieve stress.
-The body also releases irritants and stressful chemicals through our tears.
+Tear production nourishes the eyes and helps us relieve stress.
+The body also releases irritants and stress chemicals through our tears.

-Often we will feel more relaxed after a good cry, although we may experience dry eyes and/or our eyes burn.
+Often, we feel more relaxed after a good cry, though we may experience dry eyes and/or burning eyes.

 There Is More Than One Type Of Tear:

-Tears are essential to help you see clearly and to maintain the health of your eyes.
-There are 3 forms of tear production:
+Tears are essential for helping you see clearly and maintaining the health of your eyes.
+There are three forms of tear production:

-- Basal tears are in your eyes all the time to lubricate, nourish and protect your cornea.
-Basal tears act as a constant shield between the eye and the rest of the world, keeping dirt and debris away.
+• Basal tears are in your eyes all the time to lubricate, nourish, and protect your cornea.
+Basal tears act as a constant shield between the eye and the outside world, keeping dirt and debris out.

-- Emotional tears are produced in response to joy, sadness and fear, as well as other emotional states.
-Some scientists have proposed that emotional tears contain additional hormones and proteins as well as natural pain killers.
+• Emotional tears are produced in response to joy, sadness, fear, and other emotional states.
+Some scientists have proposed that emotional tears contain additional hormones and proteins as well as natural painkillers.

 If you’re exposed to smoke or other irritants, your lacrimal glands will produce tears called reflex tears to help get rid of these invaders.

-Reflex tears also have antibodies to get rid of potentially harmful bacteria.
+Reflex tears also contain antibodies that help eliminate potentially harmful bacteria.
 Depending on the irritant being removed, you may experience burning and stinging with reflex tears.

 Tears are constantly produced to keep our eyes moist.
-They are also necessary for our eyes to function properly as well as to see clearly.
+They are also necessary for our eyes to function correctly and to see clearly.

-The production and shedding of tears has an affect on your entire face.
+The production and shedding of tears affect your entire face.

-When you cry, the blood vessels around your eyes, face and nose become dilated with increased blood flow.
-This can then lead to swelling, puffiness, and redness.
+When you cry, the blood vessels around your eyes, face, and nose become dilated with increased blood flow.
+This then leads to swelling, puffiness, and redness.

-It is recommended that you wash your face with cold water, or maybe apply a cold compress to your eyelids if your skin feels irritated after crying.
+It is recommended that you wash your face with cold water or apply a cold compress to your eyelids if your skin feels irritated after crying.

-Because crying dehydrates you through lost electrolytes, you should also drink more water.
+Because crying dehydrates you by causing electrolyte loss, you should also drink more water.

 You could also use a moisturizer with squalene, ceramides, or hyaluronic acid to hydrate skin and reduce irritation.